emadmoenes/shopping_app_interface/README.md

    - Confirm password validation (must match the password)
    - Success dialog and error snackbar messages
    - Navigation to the Shopping screen after successful signup

+7. **ADD ANIMATIONS**:
+   **Fade-Out Animation on SignUp Page**:

+   - When the user clicks the "OK" button in the success dialog, the SignUp page fades out smoothly.
+   - This was achieved using the `flutter_animate` package and an `AnimationController`.

+   **Fade-In Animation on Shopping Page**:

+   - After the SignUp page fades out, the Shopping page fades in with a smooth transition.
+   - This was implemented using `PageRouteBuilder` and the `flutter_animate` package.